Pacorichthys: Skull

 Pacorichthys had a large, smooth postrostral with a single row of pores that made up the supraorbital canal.
 It made contact with the ventral regions of the deep, narrow antorbitals along with its small rostral bone. that made up the front part of the orbit.
 These were flanked by the nasals which were long and s-shaped with pores for the infraorbital canal being present over their entire length.
-The parietals are barely present in the specimen though they seemed to been triangular and would have met in the midline of the skull in a short suture.
+The parietals are barely present in the specimen though they seemed to have been triangular and would have met in the midline of the skull in a short suture.
 The opercular region was large and had a subtriangular shape, the suboperculum being much larger than the operculum.

 The size of the expanded maxilla and narrow dentary allowed Pacorichthys to have a wide gape with very small teeth present on the both elements.
 Weak ridges of ganoine are present on the front of the maxilla with the tissue also being present in small patches on the post-temporals and supracleithrum.
 There is a notch on the bone near where the lateral line reaches the scales of the midline ridge.